ghacks Technology News

-The biggest feature in Google Chrome 4 was without doubt the built in extension engine that allowed Chrome users to easily install and use extensions.
-What the developers forgot to mention in the release announcement was that Greasemonkey userscript support was also added to the web browser.
+The biggest feature addition of Google Chrome 4 was without doubt the built in extension engine that allowed Chrome users to install and use extensions.
+What the developers forgot to mention in the release announcement was that userscript support was also added to the web browser at that time.

 Userscripts are small scripts that change elements on the website.
-They can remove elements, e.g. backgrounds or advertisement and add new features like links or information to those pages.
+They can remove page elements, e.g. backgrounds or advertisement or add new features like links or information to those pages.

 Google Chrome did support userscripts in earlier version but the new implementation in Google Chrome 4 makes it much easier to install and work with those scripts.

 Userscripts can be installed directly from within the web browser.
-All it takes is one click on the install button over at the Userscripts repository to display the installation overlay that is also displayed when installing Google Chrome extensions.
+All it takes is one click on the install button over on the Userscripts repository or another site.
+Chrome displays the same installation dialog that is displayed when you install Chrome extensions.

 Installed userscripts are listed in the extensions manager from where they can be uninstalled or disabled.
 Userscripts are actually converted into extensions on the fly in the web browser which is the reason they are listed in the extensions manager.